 I learned an immense amount from the Feet to Floor series, and I was already someone who was interested in takedowns.
 To me, it was absolutely worth it.

-It’s Danaher’s dream that within 5-10 years, BJJ as a whole will be much better at stand up than it is right now.
-And I definitely believe that if more and more people start watching the Feet to Floor series, this is very likely to happen.
+It’s Danaher’s dream that within 5-10 years, BJJ as a whole will be much better at stand up than it is right now, and better than any other martial art in a BJJ rule set.
+And I definitely believe that if more and more people start watching the Feet to Floor series, and we collectively improve out technique, this is exactly what will happen.

 I hope my Feet to Floor review was helpful to you.
 If you have any more questions, let me know!